dalibo/cnpg-plugin-pgbackrest/README.md

 A scheduled backup use almost the same definition as a "simple" backup, only the kind should be adapted (to `ScheduledBackup`).
-When using that kind of object, the schedule (with a `crontab` annotation) should also be defined under the specification.
+When using that kind of object, the schedule field (with a `crontab` annotation) should also be defined under the specification.

-Here is a full example of a backup definition using the pgbackrest
+Here is a full example of a scheduled backup definition using the pgbackrest plugin:
-plugin:

 ``` yaml
 ---